pablolagos/go-metrics/README.md

-Here is the updated README, reflecting the change to use `5 * time.Minute` as the save interval:

----

 # go-metrics

 **go-metrics** is a simple and lightweight Go library for tracking, storing, and querying metrics over time.
 With its intuitive API and timezone-aware queries, it is ideal for applications that need reliable and efficient metric management.